-- A. Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the employing health care institution or practice setting. - 1.
-Function within a directed scope of practice of the vocational nurse with appropriate supervision. - 2.
-Assist in determination of predictable health care needs of patients to provide individualized, goal-directed nursing care. - 3. a.
+A. Function within the nurse's legal scope of practice and in accordance with the policies and procedures of the employing health care institution or practice setting.

+1. Function within a directed scope of practice of the vocational nurse with appropriate supervision.

+2. Assist in determination of predictable health care needs of patients to provide individualized, goal-directed nursing care.

+3. a.
 Practice according to facility policies and procedures and provide input in the development of facility policies and procedures.

-- b.
-Question orders, policies, and procedures that may not be in the patient's best interest. - B. Assume responsibility and accountability for the quality of nursing care provided to patients and their families. - 1.
-Practice according to the Texas laws and regulations, agency policies and SPC policies. - 2. a.
-Provide nursing care within the parameters of vocational nursing knowledge, scope of practice, education, experience, and ethical/legal standards of care. - b.
-Participate in evaluation of care administered by the interdisciplinary health care team. - 3. a.
-Practice nursing in a caring, nonjudgmental, nondiscriminatory manner. - b.
-Provide culturally sensitive health care to patients and their families. - c.
-Provide holistic care that addresses the needs of diverse individuals across the lifespan. - 4.a.
-Use performance and self-evaluation processes to improve individual nursing practice and professional growth. - b.
-Evaluate the learning needs of self, peers, and others and intervene to assure quality of care. - 5.a.
-Assume accountability for individual nursing practice. - b.
-Follow established evidence-based clinical practice guidelines. - 6.a.
-Follow established policies and procedures. - b.
-Question orders, policies, and procedures that may not be in the patient's best interest. - c.
-Use nursing judgment to anticipate and prevent patient harm, including implementing Nursing Peer Review. invoking Safe Harbor. - 7.
-Demonstrate professional characteristics that display a commitment to nursing care and to recognizing and meeting patient needs.
-Use communication techniques to maintain professional boundaries in the nurse/patient relationship. - 8.
-Use communication techniques to maintain professional boundaries in the nurse/patient relationship. - 9.
-Uphold professional behavior in nursing comportment and in following organizational standards and policies.
-Comply with professional appearance requirements according to organizational standards and policies. - 10.
-Implement principles of quality improvement in collaboration with the health care team. - C. Contribute to activities that promote the development and practice of vocational nursing. - 1.
-Identify historical evolution of nursing practice and issues affecting the development and practice of vocational nursing. - 2.
-Work collegially with members of the interdisciplinary health care team. - 3.
-Participate in activities individually or in groups through organizations that promote a positive image of the vocational nursing role. - 4.
-Recognize roles of vocational nursing organizations, regulatory agencies, and organizational committees. - 5.
-Practice within the vocational nursing role and Scope of Practice. - 6.
-Serve as a positive role model for students, peers, and members of the interdisciplinary health care team. - D. Demonstrate responsibility for continued competence in nursing practice, and develop insight through reflection, self-analysis, self-care, and lifelong learning - 1.
-Participate in educational activities to maintain/improve competency, knowledge, and skills. - 2.
-Participate in nursing continuing competency activities while within the program to prepare for licensure. - 3.
-Use self-evaluation, reflection, peer evaluation, and feedback to modify and improve practice. - 4.
-Demonstrate accountability to reassess and establish new competency when changing practice areas.
+b.
+Question orders, policies, and procedures that may not be in the patient's best interest.

+B. Assume responsibility and accountability for the quality of nursing care provided to patients and their families.

+1. Practice according to the Texas laws and regulations, agency policies and SPC policies.

+2. a.
+Provide nursing care within the parameters of vocational nursing knowledge, scope of practice, education, experience, and ethical/legal standards of care.

+b.
+Participate in evaluation of care administered by the interdisciplinary health care team.

+3. a.
+Practice nursing in a caring, nonjudgmental, nondiscriminatory manner.

+b.
+Provide culturally sensitive health care to patients and their families.

+c.
+Provide holistic care that addresses the needs of diverse individuals across the lifespan.

+4.a.
+Use performance and self-evaluation processes to improve individual nursing practice and professional growth.

+5. a.
+Assume accountability for individual nursing practice.

+b.
+Follow established evidence-based clinical practice guidelines.

+6. a.
+Follow established policies and procedures.

+b.
+Question orders, policies, and procedures that may not be in the patient's best interest.

+c.
+Use nursing judgment to anticipate and prevent patient harm, including implementing Nursing Peer Review.

+8. Use communication techniques to maintain professional boundaries in the nurse/ patient relationship.

+9. Uphold professional behavior in nursing comportment and in following organizational standards and policies.
+Comply with professional appearance requirements according to organizational standards and policies.

+C. Contribute to activities that promote the development and practice of vocational nursing.

+1. Identify historical evolution of nursing practice and issues affecting the development and practice of vocational nursing.

+2. Work collegially with members of the interdisciplinary health care team.

+3. Participate in activities individually or in groups through organizations that promote a positive image of the vocational nursing role.

+4. Recognize roles of vocational nursing organizations, regulatory agencies, and organizational committees.

+5. Practice within the vocational nursing role and Scope of Practice.

+D. Demonstrate responsibility for continued competence in nursing practice, and develop insight through reflection, self-analysis, self-care, and lifelong learning

+1. Participate in educational activities to maintain/improve competency, knowledge, and skills.

+3. Use self-evaluation, reflection, peer evaluation, and feedback to modify and improve practice.

+4. Demonstrate accountability to reassess and establish new competency when changing practice areas.

-- 5. Demonstrate commitment to the value of lifelong learning. - 6.
-Engage in self-care practices that promote work-life balance.
+5. Demonstrate commitment to the value of lifelong learning.

+6. Engage in self-care practices that promote work-life balance.